Updated: Jan 24

 Here is a link to the RNLI Sunderlands website showing the wind scale and its effects on the water - http://www.rnlisunderland.org/call_outs/beaufort_scale/pg81.html

-Depending on your location, the wind may very well act in a different way than predicted.
+Depending on your location, the wind may act in a different way than predicted.
 The wind might be coming from completely the opposite direction; therefore, getting to know your local paddling spot can make a massive difference to your paddle.

 By far the most significant danger to us from off-shore winds.
 Many of the RNLI paddleboard rescues we see on their TV programme involve off-shore winds, and they should be treated with the utmost respect.
-Off-shore winds are typically associated with the coast when a breeze comes off the land and is blowing out to sea; however, they can also be dangerous on lakes and larger rivers and estuaries.
+Off-shore winds are typically associated with the coast when a breeze comes off the land and is blowing out to sea; however, they can also be dangerous on larger lakes, rivers and estuaries.

 The Tides, Tidal Currents and River Flow